wellcomecollection/wellcomecollection.org/README.md

 * [infra](./infra)
   Managing our infrastructure within AWS

-## Editor settings
+## Linting

+If you're having troubled with your husky linting, you might not have your git hooks setup correctly.
+You can rectify this by running:

+  rm -rf .git/hooks && npm install husky

 Be aware that the Sass (`.stylelintrc`) and JS (`.eslintrc.json`) lint config files – and their node module dependencies – are contained within the `client` directory.
 You should configure your editor to resolve the correct node modules path in order for linting to work with your editor open at the root of the project.